Defense in Depth — Building a Secure Contact Form

 };

-stripUnknown: true drops any fields not in the schema — an extra safeguard against injection of unexpected data.
+await schema.validate(sanitized, { stripUnknown: true });stripUnknown: true drops any field that isn't in the schema, which is an extra safeguard against someone slipping in unexpected data.

 Layer 6: Source Validation

-The API route verifies the request originated from the contact page via the referer header:
+The API route confirms the request actually came from the contact page by checking the referer header:

 export const requestFromSource = async (req: NextRequest, source: string) => {